 Once you have a list of influencers, you’ll want to keep an eye on them in any legal way possible and learn their every move.
 Remember, the more you pay attention, the more you’ll learn.

-At the very least, you should subscribe to their blog’s email list, download anything they’re offering, follow their podcast if they have one, along with legally stalking them on their Facebook page, Twitter account or Pinterest, and any other social media sites they hang around on.
+At the very least, you should subscribe to their blog’s email list, download anything they’re offering, and follow their podcast if they have one, along with legally stalking them on their Facebook page, Twitter account or Pinterest, and any other social media sites they hang around on.

-You should be supportive – frequently comment on their blog posts, in their social media accounts, videos they create, etc., which will eventually get you on their radar.
+You should be supportive – frequently comment on their blog posts, their social media accounts, videos they create, etc., which will eventually get you on their radar.

 The key here is to be different, to have something interesting to say, to stand out in a respectful and professional manner – to make a real effort.

-Popular bloggers are busy and bombarded with emails daily from people that provide no benefit and are also usually needy and pushy – the key is to get on their radar by showing how you appreciate what they’re doing via commenting on their articles, videos and podcasts.
+Popular bloggers are busy and bombarded with emails daily from people that provide no benefit and are also usually needy and pushy – the key is to get on their radar by showing how you appreciate what they’re doing via commenting on their articles, videos, and podcasts.

 Treat this like you would any other relationship that is important to you.
 Don’t ask too much, too soon.
 And don’t expect help or support if you haven’t given it first.